zhuxindong/ninja/README.md

 - `--disable-webui`, if you don’t want to use the default built-in WebUI, use this parameter to turn it off

 [...](https://github.com/gngpp/ninja/blob/main/README.md#command-manual)

+#### RefreshToken

+`About the method of obtaining Refresh Token`, use the `ChatGPT App` login method of the `Apple` platform.
+The principle is to use the built-in MITM agent.
+When the `Apple device` is connected to the agent, you can log in to the `Apple platform` to obtain `RefreshToken`.
+It is only suitable for small quantities or personal use `(large quantities will seal the device, use with caution)`.
+For detailed usage, please see the startup parameter description.

 ### Install